Snowy owl: Taxonomy

 The snowy owl was one of the many bird species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, where it was given the binomial name Strix scandiaca.
 The genus name Bubo is Latin for "horned owl" and scandiacus is Neo-Latin for "of Scandinavia".
 The former generic name Nyctea is derived from Greek meaning "night".
 Linnaeus originally described the different plumages of this owl as separate species, with the male specimens of snowy owls being considered Strix scandiaca and the likely females considered as Strix nyctea.
-Until recently, the snowy owl was regarded as the sole member of a distinct genus, as Nyctea scandiaca, but mtDNA cytochrome b sequence data shows that it is very closely related to the horned owls in the genus Bubo and the species is now thusly often considered inclusive with that genus.
-However, some authorities debate this classification, still preferring Nyctea.
+Into the 21st century, the snowy owl was regarded as the sole member of a distinct genus, as Nyctea scandiaca, but mtDNA cytochrome b sequence data shows that it is very closely related to the horned owls in the genus Bubo and the species is thusly often considered inclusive with that genus; however, some authorities debate this classification, still preferring Nyctea.
 Often authorities are motivated to retain the separate genus on the grounds of osteological distinctions.

 The engraving Snowy Owl, Plate 121 of The Birds of America by John James Audubon.
 Male (top) and female (bottom).

-Genetic testing revealed a reasonably distinct genetic makeup for snowy owls, being about 8% genetically distinct from other Bubo owls, perhaps giving credence to those who count the species as separate under Nyctea.
-However, a fairly recent shared origin in evolutionary history has been illustrated through a combination of genetic study and fossil review and there is little, other than osteology of the tarsometatarsus, to outright distinguish the snowy owl from other modern species like the Eurasian eagle-owl (Bubo bubo).
+Genetic testing revealed a reasonably distinct genetic makeup for snowy owls, being about 8% genetically distinct from other Bubo owls, perhaps giving credence to those who count the species as separate under Nyctea; however, a fairly recent shared origin in evolutionary history has been illustrated through a combination of genetic study and fossil review and there is little, other than osteology of the tarsometatarsus, to outright distinguish the snowy owl from other modern species like the Eurasian eagle-owl (Bubo bubo).
 Genetic testing has indicated that the snowy owl may have diverged from related species at around 4 million years ago.
 Furthermore, it has determined that the living species genetically most closely related to the snowy owl is the great horned owl (Bubo virginianus).